Building Scalable Video Understanding Benchmarks through Sports: ASAP

-\begin{itemize} \item \textbf{Cricket:} Each legal delivery was considered a valid event, where features such as the number of runs and the occurrence of a wide/out ball were marked as well.
+{\textbf{Events for Different Sports}} In this section, we describe the events that we considered for each sport. \begin{itemize} \item \textbf{Cricket:} Each legal delivery was considered a valid event, where features such as the number of runs and the occurrence of a wide/out ball were marked as well.
 See Appendix \ref{appendix:lcric} for further details. \item \textbf{American Football:} Each play was considered a valid event, so we considered \textit{punts, field goals, complete passes, incomplete passes, run-plays, sacks, penalties,} and \textit{spikes} as distinct. \item \textbf{Football/Soccer:} There are no distinct, sequential plays in football, so we based our events off of online commentary.
 We mark \textit{shots off target, shots on target, shots on woodwork, goals, fouls, substitutions, yellow cards, red cards, corner kicks, free kicks, offsides, handballs,} and \textit{saved/blocked balls} as distinct events to be annotated and aligned. \item \textbf{Basketball:} Like football/soccer, there are no distinct plays that happen, so we mark \textit{fouls, jumper shots, layups, dunks, free throws}, and \textit{regular shots} as distinct events that we annotate and align. \end{itemize}